rug-compling/dact/manual/index.md

     different background.
 Nested matches have a more opaque background.
     The color can be changed in Dact's Preference Window.

--   *Only Matches* shows only partial sentences of the nodes that matched.
+-   *Only Matches* shows only the words contained in the nodes that matched your query.

 -   *Keywords in Context* shows all the matches directly underneath each other and prints the rest of the sentence left and right of the match.
-These colors can also be configured in Dact's Preference Window.
+The colors can also be configured in Dact's Preference Window.

 ## Converting corpora

+For many users, the functionality described in this section is not relevant.

 Dact can only work with Dact corpora, but it can create these from any Directory and Compact corpus.
 To convert a Directory or Compact corpus,